artefactual-labs/smush/README.md

 Summary
 -------

-This script automates steps required to merge a topic branch into a base branch.
-Before merging, the topic branch is rebased so it can be merged cleanly using `--ff-only` then pushed.
+This script automates steps required to cleanly merge a topic branch into a base branch.
+No merge commits are made.
+Before merging, the topic branch is rebased so it can be merged using `--ff-only` then pushed.

 If using GitHub, and a pull request exists for the topic branch, the pull request will be automatically marked as merged and closed.